-Dunn students learn with the future in mind.
-In classes, students practice and strengthen key skills essential for successful modern careers - creativity, critical thinking, communication, teamwork, problem solving, innovation, global perspectives, and creating and using ethical frameworks.
+Students at Dunn learn with the future in mind.
+In classes, students practice and strengthen essential contemporary skills and capacities: creativity, critical thinking, communication, teamwork, problem solving, innovation, global perspectives, and applied ethics.

-- Foreign Language - 2 years of one language to include the second level
+- Foreign Language: 2 years of one language